1. Purpose of procedures

 Portfolio Manager means the member of the University Executive to whom the Director of an organisational unit reports.

-The Office of the Pro Vice-Chancellor (International and Quality) has overall responsibility for coordinating organisational unit reviews, including:
+The Quality Office has overall responsibility for coordinating organisational unit reviews, including:

-• drafting schedules for approval by the Vice-Chancellor and President
+(a) drafting schedules for approval by the Vice-Chancellor and President;

-• providing timely notice to an organisational unit Director of their forthcoming review
+(b) providing timely notice to an organisational unit Director of their forthcoming review;

-• appointing a review support officer for each review who will liaise with the Portfolio Manager, Director, organisational unit’s review personnel and the appointed review panel in order to progress and coordinate the review
+(c) appointing a review support officer for each review who will liaise with the Portfolio Manager, Director, organisational unit’s review personnel and the appointed review panel in order to progress and coordinate the review;

-• providing advice and information on the organisation and conduct of reviews
+(d) providing advice and information on the organisation and conduct of reviews; and

-3.2.5 The Office of the Pro Vice-Chancellor (International and Quality) will provide the latest approved schedule to the Quality and Standards Committee and also publish it on MyUSC.
+4.2.5 The Quality Office will provide the latest approved schedule to the Quality and Standards Committee and also publish it on MyUniSC (staff login required).

-3.3.1 At least 12 months prior to the first milestone date for the review, the Office of the Pro Vice-Chancellor (International and Quality) will provide the Portfolio Manager and Director with:
+4.3.1 At least 12 months prior to the first milestone date for the review, the Quality Office will provide the Portfolio Manager and Director with:

-• written advice of a forthcoming organisational unit review, together with details of the relevant University review personnel and milestone dates
+(a) written advice of a forthcoming organisational unit review, together with details of the relevant University review personnel and milestone dates;

-• copies of the Organisational Unit Reviews policy, associated procedures, and other relevant review support materials
+(b) copies of the Organisational Unit Reviews policy, associated procedures, and other relevant review support materials; and

-3.3.2 At least six months prior to the first milestone date for an organisational unit review, the Office of the Pro Vice-Chancellor (International and Quality) will consult the Director to ascertain progress with review preparations and, if necessary, remind all review personnel of the milestone dates for the review and initiate appropriate action to expedite review preparations.
+4.3.2 At least six months prior to the first milestone date for an organisational unit review, the Quality Office will consult the Director to ascertain progress with review preparations and, if necessary, remind all review personnel of the milestone dates for the review and initiate appropriate action to expedite review preparations.